deethee/raspberry-pi-wifi-timerclock/README.md

-Not responsible for any damages:
+# I am not not responsible for any damages:

+#Instructions

 Get a Raspberry Pi Zero with a min class 10 sd card